Call one of our locations now!

 in Hawaii

 Corneal surgeries are designed to address a variety of medical eye conditions.
-They are mostly used to correct vision loss but also help to correct corneal swelling, infections, or irregularities.
-Here’s what you need to know about Corneal surgery offered at EyeSight Hawaii in Honolulu and Maui Hawaii.
+They are mostly used to correct vision loss, but they also help correct corneal swelling, eye infections, or irregularities.
+Here’s what you need to know about corneal surgery offered at EyeSight Hawaii in Honolulu and Maui.

 Keratoconus and Collagen Cross-Linking in Hawaii

-Keratoconus may be treated with an advanced procedure called corneal cross-linking, this effective treatment involves using special eye drop medications and exposing the eyes to ultraviolet light to strengthen the weakened cornea.
-This corneal surgery for keratoconus can help to prevent the progression of keratoconus and preserve vision.
+Keratoconus may be treated with a corneal cross-linking procedure.
+This effective treatment involves using special eyedrop medications and exposing the eyes to ultraviolet light to strengthen the weakened cornea.
+This corneal surgery can help prevent the progression of keratoconus and preserve vision.

-EyeSight Hawaii was the first to begin offering Collagen Cross-Linking in Hawaii over 5 years ago immediately after the FDA approval.
+EyeSight Hawaii was the first to begin offering collagen cross-linking in Hawaii over five years ago, immediately following FDA approval.

 Lateral view of a patient with a keratoconic cornea